This is a list of historical figures that chose The Holy Book of Mormon over the teachings of Joseph Smith and the Doctrine & Covenants.

 When Pauline died of cancer on October 19, 1962, she still clung to her faith in the Book of Mormon.
-When Jerald and Sandra gave up the Book of Mormon Pauline Hancock’s church grieved but did not reject them as the Utah Mormons had done when they first began questioning.
-On the contrary, the bond of affection was preserved between them.”
+When Jerald and Sandra gave up the Book of Mormon Pauline Hancock’s church grieved but did not reject them as the Utah Mormons had done when they first began questioning.”
 (Ibid.)

 Arlin & Tammy Nusbaum – Modesto, CA (1963-)

-Arlin & Tammy Nusbaum started Book of Mormon Christian in 2004 and non-denominational Books of Mormon in 2007.
-The links to their ministries are on the left; Arlin’s personal website is here:
+Arlin & Tammy Nusbaum started Book of Mormon Christian in 2004 and began offering denomination-free Books of Mormon in 2007:

 An Address to All Believers by Book of Mormon Witness David Whitmer – Reprints

 At the turn of the century many groups reprinted David Whitmer’s Address to All Believers in Christ, yet not all heeded the message therein:

 - Bales, James D. and David Whitmer.
 An Address to All Believers in Christ, By a Witness to the Divine Authenticity of the Book of Mormon.
 Martinez, CA: Pacific Publishing Company, 1959, 1960, 1970, 1972, 1993.
 Offset printing by Pleasant Hill Church of Christ, Pleasant Hill, CA